-^{1 &#}x27;Academic credit in higher education in England - an introduction' .
+^{1 &#}x27;Academic credit in higher education in England - an introduction'.
 The Quality Assurance Agency for Higher Education, 2009

 With extensive experience of the university sector, Sally works with a diverse range of both public and private sector organisations working with mainly senior leaders and executive teams.
-She has a particular interest in women's leadership development, utilising emotional intelligence and developing resilience.
-At the University of Cambridge, Institute of Continuing Education Sally is currently Course Director for the Coaching Certificate, teaches on the Diploma in Coaching and runs the Coaching Skills for Managers Day School.
+She has a particular interest in women's leadership development, utilising emotional intelligence, releasing the energy of accessing natural strengths and developing resilience to help leaders articulate their unique and authentic leadership identity.
+At the University of Cambridge, Institute of Continuing Education Sally is currently Course Director for the Coaching Certificate and teaches on a range of coaching day schools.